Gurmail Singh (field hockey, born 1959)

-Gurmail Singh is a former Indian field hockey player.
+Gurmail Singh (born 10 December 1959) is a former Indian field hockey player.
 He was part of the Indian hockey team that won the gold medal in 1980 Summer Olympics at Moscow.
 He is currently an officer in the Punjab Police.
 He is an Arjuna Award winner.
 He is married to Rajbir Kaur, a former captain of women's Indian hockey team.